2D Animation Software – A Comprehensive List

 Toon Boom Studio

-Their Studio software is by far their most popular program and is used by both professionals and amateurs alike, but is particularly popular and useful for the home user and hobbyist, and it’s reasonable price makes it a very accessible and all-round tool.
+Back to Toon Boom again and their Studio software.
+This is by far their most popular program and is used by both professionals and amateurs alike, but is particularly popular and useful for the home user and hobbyist, and it’s reasonable price makes it a very accessible and all-round tool.

 You can use it in a traditional way (drawing on paper first, then scanning your drawings into the software), or even to do Flash-style animations.
 The bones feature of the software means you can create a simple skeleton for your characters and move their body parts individually, instead of having to make new drawings every frame.